elide-b/lastplot/docs/index.rst

 What is it
 -----------

-Automize Science is a Python package designed to elaborate data into graphs coming from lipid extractions (LC/MS).
+LastPlot is a Python package designed to elaborate data into graphs coming from lipid extractions (LC/MS).
 Starting from a file containing the pmol/mg values per each sample, this package streamlines the process of data analysis and visualization.

 Features
 --------

-Automize Science includes the following features:
+LastPlot includes the following features:

 - **Data Sanitization:** Clean and prepare data for analysis, removing internal standard samples and non-value samples.
 - **Data Normalization:** Normalize values with log10 to ensure consistency across samples.